Jeronics/fashion-mnist-test-case/README.md

 # FashionMNIST test case
-FashionMNIST classification and object detection.
+This project consists in creating different classification approaches for the FashionMNIST dataset and then applying them to object detection for a webcam application.

 ## 0. Setup